VictorySpecificationII/homelab-k8s-ha-cluster_components-kubeapi-server-loadbalancers/README.md

 # Deployment

-Name your hosts in the hosts file with the same names you used in your Terraform files.
+ - Name your hosts in the hosts file with the same names you used in your Terraform files.
+ - Modify the variables.yaml file to set your desired Virtual IP and CIDR.
+ - In the templates/keepalived_* files, look for the "1111" string - that's a password.
+Use something secure.
-Then run:
+ - Then run:

 ```
 ansible-playbook -i hosts playbook.yaml -k